nightmode/feri/README.md

 Feri comes with built-in support for [unique file types](docs/advanced/unique-file-types.md) such as `concat`, `br`, and `gz`.

+### Feri Extension

+Reload a web browser tab when files change with the [Feri Extension](docs/advanced/feri-extension.md) for Chrome and Firefox.

 ### Edge Cases

 Some [edge cases](docs/advanced/edge-cases.md) you may want to be aware of.